isometrikai/live-stream-swift/README.md

 - **Restreaming**: Broadcast your live stream simultaneously to multiple platforms, expanding your reach and audience engagement across various channels.

-- **Stream Ingestion**: Support streaming through external video or audio inputs sources like OBS etc.
+- **Stream Ingestion/RTMP**: Support streaming through external video or audio inputs sources like OBS etc.

 - **Single Live**: Enable a single live stream session, ideal for focused, high-quality broadcasts with a singular stream.